colinjeanne/stop-lang/readme.md

 addition being defined depending on the types of the values.
 Values are added left to right.

-If value1 is a list then the subsequent values are appended to the list unless one of those values is itself a list in which case the right list is concatenated to the left list.

-When adding strings to strings the strings are concatenated.
-When adding strings to any other type, the other type is interpreted as a string.

-When adding numbers to numbers the numbers are added arithemtically.

-The result of all other data type combinations is not a number.
+If `value1` and `value2` are both lists then `value2` is concatenated to `value1`.
+Otherwise, if `value2` ia not a list then it is appended to `value1`.

+If `value2` is a list then `value1` is added to each element of `value2`.
+Otherwise, if either `value1` or `value2` is `UNDEFINED` then the result is `UNDEFINED`.

+If both values are numbers they are added numerically.
+Otherwise the values are coverted to strings and concatenated.

     ADD 1 1 ; Returns 2

 ### ALTER string number
-The `ALTER` command moves the first label with the given name in the list of commands to the specified index.
-The command takes a string for the label's name and an integer representing the index at which the label will be inserted.
+The `ALTER` command moves the first label with the given name in the list of commands to the specified command index.
+The command takes a string for the label's name and an integer representing the index to which the label will be moved.
-The label is inserted before other commands at that location.

 The index is interpreted MOD the number of commands.

-This command returns `undefined`.
+This command returns `UNDEFINED`.

-    ALTER "test" 1 ; Moves the label "test" to be the second command
+    ALTER "TEST" 1 ; Moves the label "TEST" to be the second command

 ### AND [value1 value2...]
 The `AND` command requires will AND values together with AND being defined